Family and Spouse Visa FAQ

 Yes, they can apply, however there is no guarantee their application will be approved.

 To be granted a de facto partner visa you need to have live with your partner for a minimum 12 Months.

-There is no English test requirement for any of the partner categories, anyway you must prove that you have good understanding and strong relationship of each other.
+There is no English test requirement for any of the partner categories, anyway you have to prove that you have good understanding and strong relationship of each other.

-Yes, you can.
-However, different visa to Australia have different requirements and one answer does not apply to all situations.
+Normally yes you can.
+But different visas to Australia have different requirements and one answer does not apply to all situations.
 The requirements and restrictions on Australian visas differ depending on the visa for which you are applying.
+So do the costs.
 You should discuss your individual situation with one of our experienced professionals.